jaapgeurts/codementor-ai/README.md

 There are no further settings

+Note:
-* API keys are stored directly in code to avoid script-kiddies from accessing private API keys. *(Note: they can be found nevertheless.
-It's better to create a setting where users manually enter the API key)*
+* API keys are stored directly in code to avoid copying private API keys directly from the preferences. *(Note that they can be extracted nevertheless.
+It is better to create a setting where users manually enter the API key, but it was considered to complex to hand out API keys to participants of the study)*

 ## Known Issues